-Lessons are designed to be used with learners ages four (with average to above-average learning abilities) through adulthood.
-Where relevant, the lessons suggest ways to differentiate activities with learners of varying ages and abilities.
-The depth of understanding will vary, and teaching expectations need to be tailored based on learners’ abilities.
+Lessons are designed to be used with learners ages four through adulthood.
+Where relevant, the lessons suggest ways to differentiate activities with learners of varying ages and learning characteristics.
+The depth of understanding will vary, and teaching expectations need to be tailored based on the person.
 Some accommodations are provided to adapt activities.
-Students with lower cognition may not develop as deep an understanding of The Zones framework, but with consistent exposure, many are able to figure out their Zones and follow visual supports to guide them to useful self-regulation strategies.
-Lessons may require further adaptation when teaching students with cognitive impairments.
+Lessons may require further adaptation when teaching students with cognitive challenges.